karthickbr/amazon-book-search-se-openshift/README.md

     look at the Amazon Product Advertising API documentation.

 ### Usage

-    var amazonBookSearchSE = require('amazon-book-search-se-openshift');
+    var amazonBookSearchSEOpenShift = require('amazon-book-search-se-openshift');
-    var absse =  new amazonBookSearchSE({ awsKey: "YOUR KEY", awsSecret: "YOUR SECRET", assocId: "YOUR ASSOCIATE TAG" });
+    var absse =  new amazonBookSearchSEOpenShift({ awsKey: "YOUR KEY", awsSecret: "YOUR SECRET", assocId: "YOUR ASSOCIATE TAG" });

     // search by ISBN
     absse.search('9781413027570', function(error, result){